 Mark has helped clients respond to investigations by the Federal Bureau of Investigation (FBI), the Bureau of Safety and Environmental Enforcement (BSEE), the US Environmental Protection Agency (EPA), the National Transportation Safety Board (NTSB), the Chemical Safety Board (CSB), the Occupational Safety and Health Administration (OSHA) and state regulatory agencies.
 He was one of the lead partners supporting the work of the BP US Refineries Independent Safety Review Panel, which investigated the corporate safety culture and oversight at BP's North American refineries on behalf of an independent panel of experts chaired by former US Secretary of State James A. Baker III.

-A significant part of Mark’s practice involves counseling companies on EHS culture and the management of process safety.
-In the aftermath of the Deepwater Horizon incident, he advises energy companies with upstream operations on emerging regulatory requirements and systems for overseeing EHS performance.
+A significant part of Mark's practice involves counseling companies on EHS culture and the management of workplace safety.
+He routinely advises energy companies, chemical manufacturers, utilities, and manufacturers on emerging regulatory requirements and systems for overseeing EHS performance.